andalyzer-labs/pocket-tcg-ranked-leaderboard-docs/docs/guides/commands.md

 - Saves the submission in SQLite and updates the in-memory leaderboard snapshot.
 - Sends you a recap of your latest stats and refreshes every tracked leaderboard message in the guild.

+### `/history`

+Arguments:
+- `season` (optional): Defaults to the current season.

+Behavior:
+- Fetches your recent submissions for the chosen (or current) season.
+- Displays them as an ephemeral list including timestamp, rank, placement, and points.
+- If the stored rank is missing, the bot infers the rank from your points.

+Use this to quickly review your personal match history for the season.

 ### `/remove_last`
 *Arguments*: `season` (optional) — defaults to the current season.